 - Not be in default status on a student loan

 You should file the FAFSA online at www.fafsa.ed.gov.
-Complete the FAFSA as soon as possible after you (and your parents, if applicable) have completed your income tax return(s).
+Complete the FAFSA as soon as possible.
 Since the State of New Jersey has a June 1 deadline for returning students, we recommend that all applicants apply by that date for the Fall semester and November 1 for the Spring semester.
 Remember this process must be completed every academic year.

 Salem Community College school code is 005461, which will be needed on your FAFSA